Editing

 Development editing

-In the last few years I’ve worked as a development editor on a varied set of fiction and non-fiction manuscripts.
-These have included work on an intricate and well-received new book by a mid-career British novelist, an unconventional biography of Robert Mugabe by a debut author supported by the Miles Morland Foundation, and an illustrated book on happiness and mid-life creativity by a former business consultant turned mosaic artist.
+In the last few years, I’ve done development work on a varied set of fiction and non-fiction manuscripts.
+These have included two novels by an award-winning British writer; an academic book about the relationship between revolution and design innovation in ‘the long 19th century’; an unconventional biography of Robert Mugabe by a debut author (supported by the Miles Morland Foundation); and an illustrated book on happiness and mid-life creativity by a former business consultant turned mosaic artist.

 Ally is one of the best editors I’ve worked with.

-Giles Foden, author of books including The Last King of Scotland and Freight Dogs
+Giles Foden, author of novels including The Last King of Scotland and Freight Dogs

 Copy editing

-I’ve been the go-to freelance editor for White Cube (one of the world’s leading commercial art galleries) for nearly 20 years, working on catalogue texts by leading writers, curators and academics, including Will Self, Nicholas Serota, Simon Schama, Michael Bracewell, Ben Okri and Rudi Fuchs (former director of Amsterdam’s Stedelijk Museum).
-I’ve also done lots of editing work for leading contemporary art magazine frieze, and edited a number of books for Damien Hirst’s publishing company, Other Criteria.
+I’ve been an editor for White Cube (one of the world’s leading commercial art galleries) for nearly 20 years, working on catalogue texts by leading writers, curators and academics, including Will Self, Nicholas Serota, Simon Schama, Michael Bracewell, Ben Okri and former director of Amsterdam’s Stedelijk Museum, Rudi Fuchs.
+I’ve also done lots of editing work for leading contemporary art magazine frieze, as well as edited a number of books for Damien Hirst’s publishing company, Other Criteria.

 Ally is the sole freelance editor called on by White Cube in the gallery’s work on publications, on jobs that range from copy editing to more complex rewrites.
 Although she’s a sensitive editor, she’s also not afraid to argue for changes, as well as having the creativity to be able to find ways to better and more imaginatively present a set of ideas.
 I have often received high praise for the gallery’s editing and must in no small part attribute this to her.